Concerning the COVID-19 situation:

 International Harvester.
 This carrier and axles will fit in the early [coarse

-spline] IH Cub Cadet transaxles, except the IH Cub Cadet "Original", with
+spline] IH Cub Cadet transaxles, except the IH Cub Cadet "Original" garden

-no modifications, with the exception of swapping out the ring gear, carrier
+tractor, with no modifications, with the exception of swapping out the ring

-bearings and enlarging the axle housing ends for larger bearings and oil
+gear, carrier bearings and enlarging the axle housing ends for larger bearings

 The carrier itself will fit

-in the IH Cub Cadet "Original" (with the ring gear swapped), but the fine
+in the IH Cub Cadet "Original" garden tractor (with the ring gear swapped),

-spline axles won't work because the IH Cub Cadet "Original" use snap rings
+but the fine spline axles won't work because the IH Cub Cadet "Original"

-midway of the axles to retain them in the housings, one axle has a Woodruff
+use snap rings midway of the axles to retain them in the housings, one axle

-key slot for the brake drum, and both axles have an oil seal in the 3-bolt
+has a Woodruff key slot for the brake drum, and both axles have an oil seal

-These fine spline units were used in the heavier [spread frame] garden tractors (mostly with a twin cylinder engine), and found in all Cub Cadets manufactured by MTD after serial number xxxxxxxx720000 (1983 and later).
+These fine spline units are found in all MTD-built Cub Cadets manufactured after serial number xxxxxxxx720000 (1983 and later) and were used in the [spread frame] Cub Cadet garden tractors mostly with a twin cylinder engine.
 The serial number will probably have a long row of numbers, but if the last six numbers are higher than 720000, the tractor should have the fine spline carrier and axles.
 This includes all late model yellow and white gear- and hydrostatic-drive Cub Cadets with an aluminum transaxle case, except the model 582 Special, which have the Peerless 2300 series transaxle.
 (This particular transaxle is very tough when used for general yard and garden work, but one of the axles have been known to break when pulling competitively with 26-12.00x12 lug tires.)
 An easy way to identify the MTD fine spline axles is they have pressed-in automotive-style wheel studs w/lug nuts and not the screw-in lug bolts to fasten the wheels to the axle flange.
 The center of the flanges have that "automotive look" because the flanges are cast onto the axles and not welded.
 These may be quite as strong as the automotive carriers and axles.
 (See further down.)

 The MTD-built Cub Cadet bolt-together fine spline carrier & 30mm axles came in all tractors an aluminum transaxle housing.
 Available from 1982 to 1994.
 Including models: 580 (disc clutch drive), 582 (disc clutch drive), 680 (hydrostatic drive), 682 (hydrostatic drive), 782 (hydrostatic drive), 784 (hydrostatic drive), 982 (Onan; hydrostatic drive), 984 (hydrostatic drive), 986 (hydrostatic drive), 1050 (disc clutch drive), 1204, 1210, 1211, 1282 (hydrostatic drive), 1340, 1440, 1512, 1535 (disc clutch drive), 1540, 1541, 1572, 1604 (disc clutch drive), 1606 (disc clutch drive), 1641, 1710, 1711, 1712, 1772 (Diesel), 1782, 1806 (disc clutch drive), 1810, 1811, 1812, 1860, 1861, 1862, 1863, 1864, 1872, 1882, 1912, 1914, 2072, 2082, 2182 and 2284.
 Any Cub Cadet that originally came with a cast iron transaxle housing, rather if it's a hydrostatic- or clutch-drive, doesn't have the bolt-together fine spline carrier and 30mm axles.